elshiraphine/hackmyvm.eu/machines/movie/README.md

 ![image](https://github.com/Satpamnesia/hackmyvm.eu/assets/44630640/5ad30cdd-8eed-4878-ba1a-63e5e5e64125)

 ## passive recon
+(i wanna tell something that i hate the new name of reconnaissance, footprinting is suck :>)

 here is my nmap result that scanned using rustscan for the fastest version. i also do nmap if rustscan has lack when doing scan.

 ![image](https://github.com/Satpamnesia/hackmyvm.eu/assets/44630640/c3934bf6-581c-4775-ad9f-91b2d309bbf5)